igorsegallafa/3dsmax-ase-Plugins/README.md

 # 3dsmax-ase-Plugins
-This Import and Exporter Plugin for 3DS Max for ASE files has been modified to work with Priston Tale.
+These Import and Exporter Plugins for 3DS Max for ASE files has been modified to work with Priston Tale.

 ------------